tholman/generative-artistry/content/tutorials/hypnotic-squares.md

 {{< / highlight >}}
 </div>

 The `steps` in the draw function, is how many times our square will recurse inwards.
-Its a fixed variable now, but we will be able to make it a little bit more random later.
+It's a fixed variable now, but we will be able to make it a little bit more random later.

 The `finalSize` is the smallest square we want to draw, when our squares start to get this small, we'll stop drawing.

 The `startSteps` will help us calculate a smaller and smaller square as we recurse.

-Lets make our `draw` function draw.
+Let's make our `draw` function draw.
 We'll start with just a plain square.

 <div class="tmd-trigger" data-from="16" data-to="17" data-indent="1">
 {{< highlight js "linenos=table,linenostart=16" >}}